 This form of plan was introduced in England by the Localism Act 2011.
 When completed these plans are voted on at a local referendum, If supported by a majority of the electorate within the neighbourhod area, the plans becomes part of the statutory Local Plan for the local authority area (in our case the Royal Borough of Kensington and Chelsea).

 The StQW Neighbourhood Plan was supported by a 92% majority at its referendum in February 2016, on a turnout of 23% of registered electors.
-RBKC planning officers now use the policies in the StQW plan when considering planning applications from the neighbourhood area.
+The neighbourhood pland and its policies is part of the statutory Local Plan for Kensington and Chelsea, and its policies are use by planning officers considering planning applications within the neighbourhood area.

 The Association holds a minimum of three open meetings a year, to which all residents in the area are invited.